Anbar campaign (2015–2016): Battle of Fallujah

 Early on 30 May, the Iraqi forces began entering the city of Fallujah from 3 directions, and captured the village of Saqlawiyah.
 However, the Iraqi forces faced very stiff resistance from the ISIL forces inside of the city, slowing their advance.
 By June 26, Fallujah had been declared "fully liberated" by the Iraqi army.

 From June 29 to 30, the US-led Coalition and the Iraqi Air Force bombed large convoys of ISIL vehicles fleeing the Ramadi, Khalidiya Island, and Fallujah areas, after ISIL's recent defeat in Fallujah.
 The airstrikes destroyed over 150 vehicles and killed at least 360 ISIL militants.

 Aftermath

 Iraqi Army along with the local tribes launched a new offensive on 5 January 2017 to capture the remaining areas under ISIL control in Anbar with the main targets being the towns of Aanah, Rawa and Al-Qaim.
-The operation was however suspended after retaking of Sagra and Zawiya because of preparations for recapturing western bank of Mosul.
+The operation was however suspended after retaking of Sagra and Zawiya because of preparations for recapturing the western bank of Mosul.
 Iraqi forces began a new offensive to dislodge the group from the area along the border in September 2017.